-A Friendly Chat With Indonesia's Toughest Debt Collector
+A Friendly Chat with Indonesia's Toughest Debt Collector

 About 20 percent.
 Most of the time persuasion is the best approach.
 You talk to them, persuade them to pay and hint at the consequences if they don’t.
 That and embarrassing someone really works.
 Everyone has got a sense of shame, so if you shame them, they’ll break down and pay.

 What are some examples of the shaming techniques?
-I’ve heard of calling a debtor’s neighbours and relatives and airing his or her dirty laundry.
+I’ve heard of calling a debtor’s neighbors and relatives and airing his or her dirty laundry.

 No, that’s a stupid method used by official bank guys.
 Let me give you a better example: There was an ex-army general who didn’t want to pay the money he owed my client, so I told my guys to get a bullhorn.
-We then walked around his neighbourhood and loudly shouted, this guy owes this amount of money.
+We then walked around his neighborhood and loudly shouted, this guy owes this amount of money .
 It only took a short stroll before he gave up and paid his debts.
 Sometimes we also put up a huge banner on a debtor’s front yard with their name and the amount they owe.
-I actually learned that this method was okay from a law officer.
+I actually learned that this method was OK from a law officer.

 What’s something violent you’ve done while collecting?